 Beginning with a story here.
 Back in 2008, I was a couple of years out of college and working for a software company in Dhaka, Bangladesh.
 Like many of my classmates from my college, I was studying GRE alongside my job for a PhD admission in a reputable US university.
 That process being long and uncertain, I also applied for an MBA program at the University of Dhaka as a backup plan.
 The GRE preparation came in very handy and I qualified for the evening MBA program.
 I started MBA classes in January 2009 before the universities in USA and Canada made their decision on my application.
 There, I took a course on Management.
 I was too naive and still too much an engineer to pay attention.

 Given this is how high-performers are, it’s possible to plot a similar graph for low performers as a diagnostic report.
 If such a diagnosis is right, it can provide a valuable strategy for managers and employees to work towards improving employee performance.
-For example, if an employee lacks skill and motivation but fits very well within the work environment, a manager can focus on skills training and suggest therapies or employ various techniques to increase motivation.
+For example, if an employee lacks skill and motivation but fits very well within the work environment, a manager can focus on skills training and suggesting therapies to increase motivation.
 Similarly, if an employee is unable to acquire the skills for a particular job, focusing on motivation or changing the environment for that employee may not fix the low performance issue.

-New hire is too slow to ramp up: You were impressed by a candidate during the interview.
+New hire too slow to ramp up: You were impressed by a candidate during the interview.
 The same interview process was used to find many high performers in the past.
 But this employee is struggling to ramp up.

 Complains about the lack of time: You have an employee struggling to produce the best outcome.
 In your one:one meeting, the employee always complains about lack of time even after you give him/her the time.